EAI Faculty Resources

 Virtual Hours: Mon-Thurs, 9am – 6pm; Fri, 9am – 2pm

 - Who is involved with Early Academic Intervention?

 Early Academic Intervention is a partnership between the Dean of Students Office, Personalized Academic Support Services, and the Office of Undergraduate Studies.
-In Spring 2023, we are working with faculty
+In Fall 2023, we are working with faculty

 instructors for the following courses: GEL 101; GEO 102; GEW 100, 101A, and 101B;